Intent: Why does our Science curriculum look like this?

-Scientific enquiry skills are embedded in each topic the children study and these topics are revisited and developed throughout their time at school.
-This model allows children to build upon their prior knowledge and increases their enthusiasm for the topics whilst embedding this procedural knowledge into the long-term memory.
-All children are encouraged to develop and use a range of skills including observations, planning and investigations, as well as being encouraged to question the world around them and become independent learners in exploring possible answers for their scientific based questions.
+Our children follow a carefully structured Science curriculum which is designed to ensure children know more, do more and remember more as they progress through school.
+Scientific enquiry skills are embedded into each topic and these are enhanced, revisited and developed throughout their time in school.
+Our teaching approach allows children to build upon their prior knowledge and increase their enthusiasm for Science whilst embedding knowledge into the long-term memory.
+All children are encouraged to develop and use a range of Scientific skills including making observations, planning and completing investigations, as well as being encouraged to ask questions about the world around them.

 - A reflection on standards achieved against the planned outcomes;

-- A celebration of learning which demonstrates progression across the school;
+- A celebration of learning for each term which demonstrates progression across the school (Curriculum Floor book);

 - Tracking of knowledge in pre and post learning activities;